pivotal/docs-tap/services-toolkit/tutorials/integrate-cloud-services-aws-azure-gcp-into-tap.hbs.md

 This tutorial is written at a slightly higher level that the other [tutorials](../tutorials.hbs.md) in this documentation.
 This is because it is simply not feasible to write detailed, step-by-step documentation for integrating each and every cloud-based service into TAP.
 There are far too many of them, each bringing with them a different set of considerations and concerns.
 Instead, this tutorial guides you through the general approach to integrating cloud-based services into TAP.
 While specific configurations will of course change between services, the overall process remains the same through a consistent set of steps.
 It is these steps that this tutorial focusses on.
 The aim is to give you just enough understanding so that you are able to go off and to integrate whatever cloud-based service you like into TAP.

-If you are interested in a more specific and low-level walkthrough, then please refer to [Configure Dynamic Provisioning of AWS RDS Service Instances](../how-to-guides/configure-dynamic-provisioning-rds.hbs.md), which does walk through each step in detail for AWS RDS integration.
+If you are interested in a more specific and low-level walkthrough, then please refer to [Configure Dynamic Provisioning of AWS RDS Service Instances](../how-to-guides/configure-dynamic-provisioning-rds.hbs.md), which walks through each step in detail for AWS RDS integration.
 It may be useful to read through that guide even if you are hoping to integrate with one of the other cloud providers.

 ## In a nutshell